In brief, Haricoco 's website is about ;

 A bit about myself & why I started Haricoco

 Since 20+ years I have been active in the tourism & hospitality industry in multiple countries and on multiple continents.
 I love working with people but even more so if it involves good food & good wine (+ good beer).
-A real foodie & hedonist who wants to share the finer things in life, while continuously creatively evolving my path.
+A foodie who wants to share the finer things in life, while continuously creatively evolving my path.

+Why plant based?
 In recent years the environmental situation and our necessary response has become ever more important and more urgent.

 Therefore during the last few years I have adjusted my foodie path and followed a vegan chef training in the U.K. Since then my main focus has been plant based food & cooking.